world-federation-of-advertisers/cross-media-measurement/docs/gke/kingdom-deployment.md

 ### Q2.
 What if the secret files need to be updated?

-If the kingdom needs to onboard a new EDP or MC, the current design requires the kingdom to update the config files, e.g., `all_root_certs.pem`.
-Just redo step 5,6,7.
+You'll need to recreate the K8s secret and update your cluster resources accordingly.
+One way to do this is to update the K8s manifest and re-apply it.

 ### Q3.
 How to test if the kingdom is working properly?